top of page

 2. Gradual desensitization: Gradual desensitization and counterconditioning are powerful techniques used to change your dog's emotional response to triggers such as thunder or fireworks.
 Create a desensitization plan by playing recorded sounds of thunder or fireworks at a very low volume while engaging your dog in activities they enjoy.
 Gradually increase the volume over time, always keeping your dog at a comfortable and relaxed state - if they show any distress we went too loud or advanced too quickly.
 Pair the sound exposure with positive reinforcement, such as treats or play, to create positive associations and reduce that fear over time.

-3. Seek professional guidance if needed: In some cases of thunder or fireworks fear it may be beneficial to seek the guidance of a professional dog trainer or behavior specialist who specializes in trauma-informed methods.
+3. Seek professional guidance if needed: In some cases of thunder or fireworks fear it may be beneficial to seek the guidance of a professional dog trainer or behavior consultant who specializes in trauma-informed methods.
 They can help assess your dog's specific needs and provide personalized strategies to address their fear in a gentle and supportive manner.

 4. Setting up a comfortable and safe environment: Creating a secure space where your dog feels safe during thunderstorms or fireworks displays is essential.
 Designate a quiet area in your home, preferably an interior room, and make it cozy and inviting.
 Provide familiar bedding, toys, and perhaps an article of clothing with your scent to offer comfort.
 This designated space should be easily accessible to your dog, allowing them to retreat and feel secure when the fear triggers arise.
 If your dog already has a default spot to go to when scared make that the location if possible.